 - Preheat the oven to 350 degrees.

-- In a large bowl, mix the oil, applesauce, milk, vanilla, and molasses.
+- In a large bowl, mix the oil, applesauce, milk, vanilla, and coconut sugar.
 I add in about 15-20 drops of liquid stevia as well here.

-- In a smaller bowl, mix the dry ingredients (flour, baking soda, cocoa, salt, sugar).
+- In a smaller bowl, mix the dry ingredients (flour, baking soda, cocoa, salt).

 - Add the dry ingredients into the bowl of wet ingredients, along with the zucchini.
 Mix until well combined.